 [Example(s) of regulatory text relating to the Method(s) to satisfy the agenda item]

+The following subsections provide example regulatory text in response to the methods to satisfy WRC-23 agenda item 1.8 as identified in section 2/1.8/4.

+2/1.8/5.1 Method 1

 In response to resolves 1 and resolves 2 of Resolution 171 (WRC-19) and with input from Administrations and the International Civil Aviation Organization (ICAO), the following modifications are provided for consideration.